 When we have a buddy, a partner or a group committed to the same goals, it’s easier to succeed for three reasons:

-- Motivation: You can use peer pressure to your advantage.
-Even the most motivated of individuals find themselves turning to a mentor, peer or team for motivation every now and then, and we don’t like to let others down, especially those we value enough to turn to for help.
-A group that can amplify your internal drive, push you to propel yourself further, and challenge you to go the distance.
-Similarly, you may think of giving in to your urges and quoting your cleanse or trying to cleanse but “cheating” since “no one will know.”
+Motivation: Use peer pressure to your advantage.
+Even the most motivated of individuals finds themselves turning to a mentor, peer or team for motivation every now and then.
+And, we don’t like to let others down, especially those we value enough to turn to for help.
+A group can amplify your internal drive, push you to propel yourself further and challenge you to go the distance.
+Similarly, you may think of giving in to your urges as “no one will know.”
 Which brings us too...

 Accountability: The “no one will know” tendency is very real.
 It applies to eating healthy when no one is looking, or even the old adage about running a red light in the middle of nowhere.
 Truth is, sometimes we cut ourselves more slack than we should; sometimes it helps to have an outside party making sure we are doing what we committed to and ensuring our partner or team is committed as well.
 Having an accountability group can help you stay on track.

 - Celebration: When you complete a goal or hold true to a resolution, it is that much more satisfying to celebrate with those that know your struggle personally because it was theirs as well.
 Sure, people can appreciate that you ran a marathon that you’d been training all year for or understand what it takes to commit to a daily fitness goal, but, unless they did it as well, they don’t have the same appreciation for the amount of time, effort and commitment you put into it.
 Similarly, your decision to cleanse alone may be celebrated by your peers while they continue with their lifestyle around you, but the celebration won’t seem as unique or special because it’s no different for them personally.